Aafreen-khan192/MstProject/README.md

 <img src="1a.png" width=600><br>
 Step 2)on click “insert data” a data entry page will open in which we insert all detail user(name,mobile,aadhar,medical detail(fever ,cough and cold):<br>
 <img src="2a.png" width=600><br>
-Step 3) we create database table in mysql named user to store all these information :
+Step 3) we create database table in mysql named user to store all these information :<br>
 Step 4)After creating database on click submit button.connection will stablish and Record inserted in database:<br>

 <img src="3a.png" width=600><br>